-Automatic External Defibrillator
+Automatic External Defibrillator Natomatio Donnington

-• After AED deployment, the officer shall prepare a report detailing their actions at the medical emergency.
+• After AED deployment, the officer shall prepare a report detailing their action ns at the medical emergency.

 The purpose of this policy is to provide guidelines for the approval, acquisition, and reporting requirements of regulated equipment and tools pursuant to Cal.
 Gov. Code § 7070 et seq.